-Exhibit 7-B provides the count of inpatient hospital discharges (i.e., potential episodes) after applying all criteria above and excluding hospital discharges for patients who died during the hospital stay or during the episode window.
+Exhibit 9-B provides the count of inpatient hospital discharges (i.e., potential episodes) after applying all criteria above and excluding hospital discharges for patients who died during the hospital stay or during the episode window.

-Exhibit 7-B. Example Output - Exclude Inpatient Discharges if the Patient Received Treatment for ESRD During the Same Calendar Year.
+Exhibit 9-B. Example Output - Exclude Inpatient Discharges if the Patient Died during the Hospitalization or the Episode Window

-Total Number of Inpatient Hospital Discharges from Previous Output 6,785 Total Number of Inpatient Hospital Discharges After Excluding Patients Who Died During the Hospitalization or Episode Window 6,378 Percent of Hospital Discharges from Provider 210XXX (n=7,600) 83.9%
+Total Number of Inpatient Hospital Discharges from Previous Output 6,785 Total Number of Inpatient Hospital Discharges after Excluding Patients Who Died during the Hospitalization or Episode Window 6,378 Percentage of Hospital Discharges from Provider 210XXX (n=7,600) 83.9%

-Beneficiaries for Whom Medicare is Not the Primary Payer
+Beneficiaries for Whom Medicare Is Not the Primary Payer

-To ensure that the CCLF data contains every patient's complete claims history, inpatient hospital discharges are excluded from the set of potential episodes if the beneficiary had one or more claims with a date of service during the hospital stay or episode window that are covered by a primary payer other than Medicare (which means that there may be payments or claims for the patient that are not included in the CCLF data).
-Exhibit 8-A provides detailed specifications for identifying patients with claims during the hospitalization or episode window that were covered by a primary payer other than Medicare.
+To ensure that the CCLF data contain every patient's complete claims history, inpatient hospital discharges are excluded from the set of potential episodes if the beneficiary had one or more claims with a date of service during the hospital stay or episode window that are covered by a primary payer other than Medicare (which means that there could be payments or claims for the patient that are not included in the CCLF data).
+Exhibit 10-A provides detailed specifications for identifying patients with claims during the hospitalization or episode window that were covered by a primary payer other than Medicare.

-Exhibit 8-A. Identify Beneficiaries with Claims for Which Medicare is Not the Primary Payer.
+Exhibit 10-A. Identify Beneficiaries with Claims for which Medicare Is Not the Primary Payer

-Objective Exclude inpatient hospital discharges if the patient had one or more claims with service dates during the hospitalization or episode window that were covered by a primary payer other than Medicare.
-Required File Types Inpatient, Outpatient, Carrier, Durable Medical Equipment, Skilled Nursing Facility, Home Health Agency (i.e., all FFS claims) Required Variables Primary payer claim paid amount (PRPAYAMT), Claim service dates (CLM_FROM_DT - CLM_THRU_DT), Inpatient admission date (ADMSN_DT), Inpatient discharge date (DSCHRG_DT) Logic 1) Exclude hospital discharge claims if the patient/beneficiary had one or more Medicare FFS claims (of any type) where: ✓ ADMSN_DT ≤ CLM_THRU_DT ✓ CLM_FROM_DT ≤ (DSCHRG_DT + Episode Length - 1 day) ✓ PRPAYAMT > 0
+Objective Exclude inpatient hospital discharges if the patient had one or more claims with service dates during the hospitalization or episode window that were covered by a primary payer other than Medicare Required File Types Inpatient, Outpatient, Carrier, Durable Medical Equipment, Skilled Nursing Facility, Home Health Agency (i.e., all fee-for-service claims) Required Variables Primary payer claim paid amount (PRPAYAMT), Claim service dates (CLM_FROM_DT - CLM_THRU_DT), Inpatient admission date (ADMSN_DT), Inpatient discharge date (DSCHRG_DT) Logic 1) Exclude hospital discharge claims if the patient/beneficiary had one or more Medicare fee-for-service claims (of any type) where: ✓ ADMSN_DT ≤ CLM_THRU_DT ✓ CLM_FROM_DT ≤ (DSCHRG_DT + Episode Length - 1 day) ✓ PRPAYAMT > 0

-^{} Inpatient admission (ADMSN_DT) and discharge (DSCHRG_DT) dates corresponding to inpatient hospital discharges that could potentially trigger an episode.
+\ Inpatient admission (ADMSN\DT) and discharge (DSCHRG\DT) dates corresponding to inpatient hospital discharges that could potentially trigger an episode.